MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

 Once you're finished with this tutorial, you can keep the policy for further reference, or delete it to clean up your resources.

-Delete your policy in the labeling management center where it was created, including as the Office 365 Security & Compliance Center, Microsoft 365 Security center, or Microsoft 365 Compliance Center.
+Delete your policy in the admin center where it was created, either the Microsoft 365 compliance center, the Microsoft 365 security center, or the Microsoft 365 Security & Compliance Center.

+For more information, see the [Microsoft 365 documentation](https://docs.microsoft.com/microsoft-365/compliance/create-sensitivity-labels#publish-sensitivity-labels-by-creating-a-label-policy)

 Once deleted, restart Outlook so that it's no longer configured with the settings defined in this tutorial.